Cornish pilot gig: Pilot gig clubs

 Pilot gig clubs are mostly located by the sea although there some that have been established at riverside locations.
 Pilot gig clubs might also have other types of rowing and sailing vessels.
-The majority of clubs are in the Westcountry, however clubs exist in Suffolk, Sussex, Somerset, Devon, Dorset, Wales and London.
+The majority of clubs are in the West Country, however clubs exist in Suffolk, Sussex, Somerset, Devon, Dorset, Wales and London.
 Internationally, there are pilot gig clubs in France, the Netherlands, the Faroe Islands, Australia, Bermuda, and the United States.

-Many pilot gig clubs compete with each other through a series of events through the summer in the Westcountry, most notably at World Pilot Gig Championships.
+Many pilot gig clubs compete with each other through a series of events through the summer in the West Country, most notably at World Pilot Gig Championships.
+This is held at the Isle of Scilly, due to its prevalence there, as well as the historical impact the Isle of Scilly have on the sport.
+Other, more specific championships are held throughout the year at different clubs across the West Country, normally coinciding with "regattas" held by the clubs, which run mainly on an invitational basis.

-78 pilot gig clubs are members of the Cornish Pilot Gig Association.
+88 pilot gig clubs are members of the Cornish Pilot Gig Association.